Eleven Preservation Projects in Seven States Awarded $4.5 Million to Support Stabilization of Humanities Collections

 Other cultural institutions receiving stabilization grants from NEH include the Fine Arts Museum of San Francisco; the Florence Griswold Museum in Old Lyme, Conn.; Northeast Historic Film in Bucksport, Maine; the Museum of Fine Arts, Boston; the Museum of Modern Art, New York; and the University of Texas, Austin.
-A complete list of the grants is available as a 2-page PDF in the above box.
+A complete list of the grants is available as a two-page PDF.

 The Endowment's We the People initiative was announced by President Bush in a Rose Garden Ceremony in September 2002.